MySQL "max_allowed_packet" error

 Cause

-As the message says, the max_allowed_packet setting is not big enought.
+As the message says, the max_allowed_packet setting is not big enough.

 Diagnosis

-This error appears several times in application log.
+This error appears several times in the application log.

 Solution